jscianna/Decentland-Directory/docs/decentland.md

 it's the self-proclaimed “front page of the internet”

-<b>What's insipred from reddit?</b>
+<b>What's inspired from reddit?</b>

 inspired features are:

 - communities as forums
 - subreddits
-- lot of subjects discussions: philosophy, science, technology,politics, etecera.
+- lot of subjects discussions: philosophy, science, technology, politics, etcetera.
 - karma

 decent land will try to fix:
 - skeptical fan base and the Reddit system's negative feedback option
 - community centralization: owned by admins
-- classifying users basing on their Karma regardless their content
+- classifying users basing on their Karma regardless of their content
 - unclear rules to join a community or to guarantee admin's allow on posts sharing

 <h2>KarmaDAO:</h2>